-**Note: spring finally arrived to Istanbul and since then I have been incredible busy about keeping up with my blog.
+**Note: spring finally arrived in Istanbul and since then I have been incredibly busy about keeping up with my blog.
 So, when Jess from Tripelio.com contacted me and offered to write a guest post for my website, I was thrilled!
 I loved her proposal about 5 common travel scams in Southeast Asia and think her post will be valuable for you and my blog.
 Jess has her own travel blog where she writes about her adventures, make sure to check it out!
 But before you do, please read the post about the most common travel scams in Southeast Asia that she kindly wrote for me.
-Thanks Jess!**
+Thanks, Jess!**

 However, with so many foreigners on the ground of what are extremely poor countries, it’s not surprising that a number of travel scams have become common practice.
 Luckily for visitors, these travel scams seem to take a very similar nature no matter where you are; with a bit of knowledge, they can be easily avoided.
 Here is a list of 5 of the most common travel scams in Southeast Asia and some tips on how to avoid them.
 Have a wonderful and safe trip!

 This scam is extremely common in Cambodia, particularly in the Siem Reap region, around large attractions such as Angkor Wat.
 Usually, an incredibly adorable small child will come up to you and ask if you would buy some powdered milk from the local shop for him to feed his baby sibling.